John Michie: Personal life

 Michie has three children with his partner Carol Fletcher, a former Hot Gossip dancer.
 He is a keen swimmer and player of squash.
-His nephew is actor Jamie Michie, who has appeared in The IT Crowd, Game of Thrones and alongside John in one episode of Taggart in 2010.
+His nephew is actor Jamie Michie, who has appeared in The IT Crowd, Game of Thrones and alongside John in Karen Pirie and one episode of Taggart in 2010.

-In September 2017, his 24-year-old daughter, Louella Fletcher-Michie, died at the Bestival music festival in Dorset after taking the recreational drug 2C-P. Her 28-year-old boyfriend, Ceon Broughton – who had videoed her over a period of six hours hallucinating and begging for help, and failed to take her to the festival hospital tent only 400 metres away – was subsequently arrested on suspicion of murder and questioned by police.
-In February 2019 Broughton appeared at Winchester Crown Court charged with manslaughter.
+In September 2017, his 24-year-old daughter, Louella Fletcher-Michie, died at the Bestival music festival in Dorset after taking the recreational drug 2C-P. Her 28-year-old friend, Ceon Broughton – who had videoed her over a period of six hours hallucinating and begging for help, and failed to take her to the festival hospital tent only 400 metres away – was subsequently arrested on suspicion of murder and questioned by police.
+In February 2019, Broughton appeared at Winchester Crown Court charged with manslaughter.
 On 28 February 2019, he was found guilty of manslaughter by gross negligence, as well as supplying a Class A drug, and sentenced to eight and a half years in prison.
 His manslaughter conviction was quashed on 18 August 2020 after Court of Appeal judges ruled that Fletcher-Michie's death had been a tragic accident, but the conviction for supplying a Class A drug stood.